intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/continue_quickstart.md

 .. tip::

-  If your local LLM is running on Intel Arc™ A-Series Graphics with Linux OS, it is recommended to additionaly set the following environment variable for optimal performance:
+  If your local LLM is running on Intel Arc™ A-Series Graphics with Linux OS, it is recommended to additionaly set the following environment variable for optimal performance before the Ollama service is started:

   .. code-block:: bash

-      set SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1
+      export SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1
 ```

 ### 2. Prepare and Run Model